mixxxdj/website/content/news/XXXX-XX-XX-mixxx-2-4-0-features.md

 comments: yes

-We are proud to announce Mixxx 2.4, which will be released NEXT WEEK, a new major version of our free open source DJ software.
+We are proud to announce Mixxx 2.4, which will be released TKTKTKTKTKTK, a new major version of our free open source DJ software.
 It took about two years since the last release due to the large number of new features and changes under the hood.

 The 2.4 release includes the following highlights: